edensalt/tic-tac-toe/README.md

 - Private JS functions
 - JS factory functions and modules
-- JS modules imports
 - Vite and Tailwind
-- Form
+- Forms and DOM manipulation
 - JS if statements and for loops
--